TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 ## Zoom out

-We'll go even further.
-We'll zoom out from the zooming out itself, and get an overview of the zooming out that's continuing to happen in front of us.
+We go even further.
+We zoom out from the zooming out itself, and get an overview of the zooming out that's continuing to happen in front of us.

 Finally, we can see what's going on from the outside.
 It's becoming meta (ugh).
 And now it's time to wrap it all up into a neat conclusion.
-But you know that's not going to happen.
+But you know that we won't do that.

 ## Zoom out

-Except, we don't reach the conclusion.
-We'll zoom out again-
+We don't reach the conclusion.
+We zoom out again-

 And it's becoming tiresome now.
-The law of diminished returns has been broken, but we'll keep on going.
+The law of diminishing returns has been broken, but we'll keep on going.
 Get ready to-

 ## Zoom out